 Since Android apps appeared in the Play Store, Java has become a symbol and main language for Android app development.
 At Google I/O 2017, Google acknowledged Kotlin as the official language for Android development, and the tough opposition has begun.

 Today, the languages are frequently compared and a lot of experts predict young and developers-friendly Kotlin to take the place of old and mature Java.
 Is it true?
+As a custom software development company, we couldn't miss an opportunity to compare these two technologies.
 Let’s find out.

 What is Java?